Cannasol-Tech/steves-mom-archive/docs/planning/implementation-plan.md

 ### Definition of Done — Section 2 (CI/CD & Release)

 - All workflows in `.github/workflows/` succeed on PR and main.
+- Acceptance tests written using behave framework with Gherkin syntax for business-readable scenarios.
 - Build artifacts (frontend, backend) produce deterministic outputs; cache configured.
 - Release-pack artifacts generated on tag push and attached to GitHub Release.
 - Manifest generated/validated; version and commit embedded.